amirchev/EZPROM/README.md

 The ID of the object to be removed.

 ### void setOverwriteIfSizeDifferent(bool b)
 Specifies if overwriting the same with an object that is a different size than the original is okay.
 Although it can be convenient, frequently overwriting the same ID with objects of different sizes can increase the wear on EEPROM as objects behind the one whose size is changing must also be rewritten to EEPROM.
-This value is `false` by default.
+This value is `true` by default, since version 1.2.0.

 #### @param b
 Whether the previously saved object at a specific ID can be overwritten by a new object with a different size.